Published: July 2017

 Sources and acknowledgements

 This information has been developed by the RCOG Patient Information Committee.
 It is based on the RCOG Green-top Clinical Guideline No. 53 Female Genital Mutilation and its Management.
 The guideline contains a full list of the sources of evidence we have used.
-You can find the guideline online here.

-This leaflet was reviewed before publication by a number of organisations dedicated to working with women affected by FGM and by women themselves across the UK who, either directly or indirectly, have experience of FGM.
+This information was reviewed before publication by a number of organisations dedicated to working with women affected by FGM and by women themselves across the UK who, either directly or indirectly, have experience of FGM.
 The information was also reviewed by the RCOG Women’s Network and by the RCOG Women’s Voices Involvement Panel.